Iran steps up pressure with plan to boost uranium enrichment capacity - Journal du Cameroun

 France’s PSA, which manufactures Peugeot and Citroen cars, on Monday became the latest to announce its plans to pull out of Iran, where it sold nearly 445,000 cars last year.

-French energy giant Total is also preparing its departure from a $4.8-billion gas project in Iran, with its CEO saying last week that the chances of a US exemption were “very slim”.
+French energy giant Total is also preparing its departure from a $4.8-billion gas project in Iran, with its chief executive saying last week that the chances of a US exemption were “very slim”.